dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< /notice >}}

 ### 🔥 Motivation
-After months of searching, you've finally found the *one*.
+After months of searching, you've finally found *the one*.

-The *one* object detection library that just works.
+The one object detection library that just works.
 No installation hassle, no package version mismatch, and no `CUDA` errors.

-I'm talking about the ubiquitous [YOLOv5](https://github.com/ultralytics/yolov5) object detection library by [Ultralytics](https://ultralytics.com/yolov5).
+I'm talking about the amazingly engineered [YOLOv5](https://github.com/ultralytics/yolov5) object detection library by [Ultralytics](https://ultralytics.com/yolov5).

 Elated, you quickly find an interesting dataset from [Roboflow](https://roboflow.com/) and finally trained a state-of-the-art (SOTA) YOLOv5 model to detect firearms from image streams.